War (TV series)

-War (stylised as WAR) is an upcoming legal drama television series created by George Kay for Sky Television and HBO.
+War (stylised as WAR) is an upcoming legal drama television series created by George Kay for HBO and Sky Television, which will start airing from 1 and 2 October 2026, respectively.

 Premise

-Two prestigious law firms in London face off in a scandalous divorce case between a tech entrepreneur and his film star wife.
+The first series is about two prestigious law firms in London, "Cathcarts" and "Taylor & Byrne," as they face off in a scandalous divorce case between a tech entrepreneur and his film star wife.

+The second series follows the two rival law firms as they take on an explosive defamation case.